felipebpl/ai-agents-crewAI/README.md

 3. **Summarizes for Precision**: Assemble the final output, providing concise overviews from the filters, enabling users to quickly assess the value of each piece while linking to the original material for deeper exploration.

-4. **Notifier Agent**:  sends the summaries to the user via WhatsApp for seamless accessibility.
+4. **Notify for Accessibility**: Sends the summaries to the user via WhatsApp for seamless accessibility.

 ## How It Works